paperlands/paperlands.github.io/_notes/beginnings.md

 Seymour Papert called this process the microworld where all childen engage in creation of little pockets of reality, where they grow a sense of bearing and footing to feel at home in with a piece of knowledge (say counting but in counting using hands world or using coins world or using clocks world etc.).
 He believed computers is the interactive tool through which the process of exploring these [microworlds](/assets/lib/microworlds.pdf){: .internal-link} suited for education becomes "a more natural and spontaneous one, similar to the way children learn language"
 {% endmargin %}
-interaction can take the place of instruction and the shared construction of a rich simulated world for example one of wolves eating sheeps or the spread of wildfires can easily help kids play around with "abstract concepts" like exponentials and decay functions simply by doing and manipulating simple parameters.
+interaction can take the place of instruction and the shared construction of a rich simulated world for example one of wolves eating sheeps or the spread of wildfires can easily help kids play around with "abstract concepts" like exponentials and decay functions simply by setting up and manipulating simple parameters.

-We need a process to support our thinking about other things around us.[^1] "Computation" here is just a means of representation of just such a process - it is meant for trying out ideas with and get objective results as opposed to a situation where they could only think about it inside their heads, unable to bring those ideas out into the world and see the results.
+We need a process to support our thinking about other things around us.[^1] "Computation" here is just a means of representation of just such a process - it is meant for trying out ideas with and get objective results as opposed to a situation where they could only think about it inside their heads, unable to express and bring those ideas out into the world and see the results.

-We believe that computers are a means to enlarge and extend the reach of human thought itself.
+We believe that computers are a means for children to express their inner learning processes to enlarge it and share it with others.

 ## Teaching

-Surprisingly, students are very comfortable with adapting new technologies.
+Surprisingly, students are very comfortable with adapting to new ways of learning and thinking.
 It is the teachers that serve as the gatekeepers to better thinking tools.
 To cultivate an environment that enables active learning, addressing the needs of the teacher is essential.
 It is they who can relate and touch the chords that resonates with the experiences of the learners in classroom.